sophie-thomson/garden-escape/README.md

 ***Data Model***

-- [Portal Hunt](https://github.com/JackLamb99/portal-hunt/) by Jack Lamb was referred to as an example of how to structure the story narrative data (story_text.py) ready to be imported and used in run.py.
+- [Portal Hunt](https://github.com/JackLamb99/portal-hunt/) by Jack Lamb was referred to as an example of how to structure story narrative data to be imported and read in run.py.

 No code was taken from Jack's project, but it was useful for considering a suitable data model.